foundry-rs/starknet-foundry/docs/src/appendix/sncast/account/import.md

 ## `--add-profile <NAME>`
 Optional.

-If passed, a profile with corresponding name will be added to snfoundry.toml.
+If passed, a profile with corresponding name will be added to the local snfoundry.toml.